ddia(3)----Chapter3. Storage and Retrieval

 - OLAP and Data warehouses are less well known, because they are primarily used by business analysts, not by end users.
 They handle a much lower volume of queries than OLTP systems, but each query is typically very demanding, requiring many millions of records to be scanned in a short time.
 Disk bandwidth (not seek time) is often the bottleneck here, and

-is an increasingly popular solution for this kind of workload.
+column-oriented storageis an increasingly popular solution for this kind of workload.

 On the OLTP side, we saw storage engines from two main schools of thought: